Loki-Astari/ThorsMongo/README.md

 ## Serializing Data:

 You can insert any data you like into a collection.
-To serialize the data you must declare the class you are sending to Mongo as serializeable (using [ThorsSerialize](https://github.com/Loki-Astari/ThorsSerializer/) ).
+To serialize the data you must declare the class you are sending to MongoDB as serializable (using [ThorsSerialize](https://github.com/Loki-Astari/ThorsSerializer/) ).
 This has a tiny bit of boilerplate declaration per class.
 I provide a simple example here.
 More detailed examples and documentation can be found [here](https://github.com/Loki-Astari/ThorsSerializer/blob/master/README.md).

 ```C++
     // The structure I want to store.